Perfectroot CTF 2024

 , we can manually invoke it to execute it.

-- Next, we set a breakpoint at
+- Next, we set a breakpoint at the main function, which is where the program’s execution will pause.

 - When we disassemble